The Corporate Paradox

 Understanding its Purpose

 A powerful documentary about the role of corporations in modern society.
 Although a few years old already (as reflected in the graphics), the content is nonetheless very relevant and highly potent.
-It highlights the origins of the modern corporation, describing the pros and cons of incorporation.
+It does a great job of narrating the origins of the modern corporation, highlighting the pros and cons of incorporation.
 These disadvantages are made apparent by the malfeasance of some of world’s largest companies.

 The documentary raises the question (among others), that such misdeeds are not simply due to the actions of a few bad actors.
-In fact, many of these same companies are still around, and continue certain immoral and unethical activities even with different people at the helm.
-Rather, the filmmakers posit that it is the very nature of the corporation itself, as it is currently defined, that inclines industry to do bad.
+In fact, many of these same companies are still around (see Questionable Ownership), and continue certain immoral and unethical activities even with different people at the helm.
+Rather, the filmmakers suggest that it is the very nature of the corporation itself, as it is currently defined, that inclines industry to do bad.

 The Modern Leviathan